Home page, questions, and responses

 -

-On the Endpoint Troubleshooting home page the TCNQuestioner01 user types the text which processes into the text box and then selects the Which processes have made connection to <ipAddress> in the last <numDays> days? question from the matching list.
+On the Endpoint Troubleshooting home page the TCNQuestioner01 user types the text 'which processes' into the text box and then selects the Which processes have made connection to <ipAddress> in the last <numDays> days? question from the matching list.

 -